rkumar/rbcurse/README.markdown

 # rbcurse (for ruby 1.9.x)

+## Please install rbcurse-core.
+I have just released 0.0.0 on Dec 5, 2011.

+    `gem install rbcurse-core`

 ## WARNING

-  Currently this repo is in flux.
+  Currently this repo (rbcurse) is in flux.
 I've moved stuff off to other repos (rbcurse-core, rbcurse-extras and rbcurse-experimental.).
 This will be a wrapper repo.

   Please go to branch [1.4.1](https://github.com/rkumar/rbcurse/tree/1.4.1) for the last version of all code in one repo.
 Gem 1.4.1 is the last gem that contains all the code in one gem/repo.